 If you think an elimination diet may be too challenging for you, you can also consider a food sensitivity test.
 Talk to your naturopathic doctor about this!
-I also strongly encourage you to prioritize sleep and stress reduction strategies to see if thy help in reducing your headaches too.
+I also strongly encourage you to prioritize sleep and stress reduction strategies to see if they help in reducing your headaches too.
 Worst case scenario: you have tons more energy and less stress in your life!
-While you determine the root cause of your headaches, there are many natural options that can be used to prevent headaches and to relieve them once they start.
+While you determine the root cause of your headaches, there are many natural options that can be used to prevent headaches.

 Natural ways to PREVENT headaches:

-- Magnesium: In one study, when people with migraines were given 600mg magnesium citrate for 12 weeks they experienced 40% less migraine attacks and the severity and duration of migraines were also reduced.
-Those taking the magnesium also required less pain killers.
-In another study, magnesium was compared to some heavy hitting drugs used to prevent migraines, and magnesium was found to be just as effective.
-Beware: this is a relatively high dose of magnesium, and can cause loose stools!
+- Magnesium – In one study, taking 600mg magnesium citrate for 12 weeks lessened migraine attacks by 40%.
+It also reduced the severity and duration of migraines.
+Those taking the magnesium also required less painkillers.
+It was also found to be just as effective.
+Beware: this is a relatively high dose of magnesium and can cause loose stools!

-- Vitamin B2: This vitamin, at doses of around 400mg, has been shown to reduce headache frequency and the use of painkillers, again with very few adverse effects.
+- Vitamin B2 – At levels of roughly 400mg, this vitamin has been shown to lessen headache frequency with very minimal side effects.

-- Melatonin: Melatonin is not just used for sleep anymore.
-It has been shown to be effective in pain syndromes, fertility, depression and many other conditions.
-It has also been shown to reduce migraines.
-This is a safe and effective treatment option that may help to reduce frequency of migraines, and also impact deep sleep – which can benefit so many other health concerns.
+- Melatonin – Known to improve sleep, melatonin has other uses.
+Taking melatonin has been effective in pain syndromes, fertility, depression and many other conditions.
+This is a safe and effective treatment option that may help to reduce the frequency of migraines, and also impact deep sleep.
+This can benefit so many other health concerns.

-- Acupuncture: if you’re interested in giving acupuncture a go, you need to know that one treatment won’t cut it.
-But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can significantly reduce the amount of headaches you get…and it may even be more effective than meds!
+- Acupuncture: Research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months, can reduce the amount of headaches you get.
+It may even be more effective than meds!

 Natural ways to TREAT a headache:

-- Magnesium: Magnesium is a wonderful nutrient – used for both prevention and treatment of headaches.
-It has been useful in the acute treatment of migraines, tension type headaches and cluster headaches, reducing the intensity and duration of an attack.
+- Magnesium: Magnesium is a wonderful nutrient that isn’t getting enough credit.
+It has been useful in the acute treatment of migraines, tension-type headaches, and cluster headaches, reducing the intensity and duration of an attack.

 - Ginger: Taking ginger capsules at the onset of a headache can be quite effective.
 In one study, ginger capsules had a similar effect to sumatriptan, one of the prescription medications used during a migraine attack.
 But!
 Ginger also posed a better side-effect profile and was safer to take.

-- Acupuncture: Acupuncture can also be used during a headache to reduce the pain, and studies have even shown that it reduces the need for pain killers.
+- Acupuncture: Acupuncture, which is popular in Asian countries, can also be used to treat severe headaches.
+Studies have even shown that it reduces the need for pain killers.

 - Meditation: Learning how to be mindful and to relax during a headache can help to reduce pain scores.
 Whether you prefer stretching, yoga, meditation, progressive muscle relaxation or journalling, learning how to stay calm during a headache can have profound benefits.